Lazy Girl’s Enchilada Pie

 - 2 ears corn, shucked and kernels cut from the cob (or 1 1/2 cups frozen corn that's been defrosted)

 - Nine 6-inch corn tortillas

 - One 15-ounce can low- or non-fat refried black or pinto beans

 - One 15-ounce can mild green enchilada sauce, divided

 - 2 cups coarsely grated Monterey Jack or Cheddar cheese(6 ounces), divided

 Pour the olive oil into a large skillet and set over medium-high heat.
 Add the onion and sauté until slightly tender, 2 1/2 minutes.
 Add the zucchini and corn and continue to sauté another 2 minutes or so until just tender, but not soft.
 Add the lime juice and pinch of salt, stir, and remove from heat.

-Lay 6 of the tortillas on your work surface and spread half the can of beans over the surface of them.
-Save the remaining half can of beans for another use.
+Lay 6 of the tortillas on your work surface and spread half the beans over the surface of them.
+Save the remaining beans for another use.
 Assemble the pie as follows:

-Finish by laying the remaining 3 plain corn tortillas on top of the cheese.
-Spread the remaining 1/3 of the enchilada sauce.
-Sprinkle the remaining 1 cup of cheese on top.
+Then, finish by laying the remaining 3 plain corn tortillas on top.
+Spread the remaining enchilada sauce over the tortillas.
+Sprinkle the remaining 1 cup of cheese over the top.